wishabi/github-actions/README.md

 This is a GitHub Action to be used in workflows at Flipp.

+## Versions

+The current major version tag is `v0`.
+When using actions in this repo you should generally use this tag.
+The repo will continue adding patch versions `v0.x` and advancing the `v0` tag to the latest patch version for all non-breaking changes.

 ## Usage

 This action should be included in every job in every workflow.
 It provides tools that should be useful across all workflows, particularly in the pre/post steps.
 Having all this in one action should reduce noise in your config files and allow you to get new updates "for free" in the future.